 A toxic relationship may be obvious or difficult to identify.
 They may develop with a romantic partner, friend, family member, or coworker.
 They may even become evident with an unexpected person like a teacher, coach, doctor, or leader at your place of worship.

-Any relationship that regularly leaves you feeling depressed about any aspect of your life after you’ve spend time with that person is potentially a toxic relationship.
-Any relationship that you feel emotionally or physically abused to any degree whether it is done subtly or openly, is likely a toxic relationship.
+Any relationship that regularly leaves you feeling depressed about any aspect of your life after you’ve spent time with that person is potentially a toxic relationship.
+Any relationship in which you feel emotionally or physically abused to any degree whether it is done subtly or openly is likely a toxic relationship.
 In addition, any person who encourages or leads you in a direction that is unhealthy (mentally or physically) or illegal is probably a toxic relationship.

 Your inter-circle should only be made up of individuals who encourage the best in you in a positive manner and are 100 percent for you.
 In many cases, it may be difficult to determine if a person is 100% in your corner.
 In these situations, you must tune in to and trust your intuition.

 You may be in a toxic relationship if the person excessively & continually…